mihael-dev/High-Density-LineChart/README.md

 - Number formats in the measures are ignored.
 Use Tick Format in the X Axis/Y Axis configuration instead.
 - No support for colors in Master measures and dimensions.
 - No support for selections on axis and legend.
-- Printing of the high-density scatter should work up to 50k points.
+- Printing of the high-density line chart should work up to 50k points.
 - Extension tested with Sep2020/Nov2020 release